CGJennings/se3docs/docs/um-release-notes.md

 ### For plug-in developers

+* The method `StrangeImage.exists(identifier)` can be used to check whether a portrait-style image path points to a real image.
+* The method `StrangeImage.getAsBufferedImage` works like `StrangeImage.get` but converts vector images directly into bitmaps.
+(Prefer `StrangeImage.get` where possible.)
 * The `PlatformSupport.PLATFORM_IS_OSX` constant has been deprecated with no intention to remove.
 Instead, use `PlatformSupport.PLATFORM_IS_MAC`.

 ### Other changes

 * The now meaningless command line option `xDisableFX` has been removed.

+### Bug fixes

+* Double clicking an item in a list in the deck editor could result in an infinite loop of searching for a location to fit the item.

 ## Build 4163